Wilsons-Navid/alx-system_engineering-devops/0x01-shell_permissions/README.md

-prints username of current user
+a script that prints all the groups the current user is part of